Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Introduction

-To achieve reliable rPPG estimation across diverse environments and subjects, it is essential to enhance the representational capacity of the model.
-While contrastive learning does not require labels, its computational cost is often burdensome.
-Moreover, it focuses on the relationships between samples rather than the intrinsic properties of the data itself, making it less effective for learning robust representations.
-Instead, several studies~\cite{shao2023tranphys, liu2024rppg} have explored leveraging MAE for the rPPG domain.
-Liu et al.~\cite{liu2024rppg} proposed rPPG-MAE, which utilizes MAE to pretrain a vanilla ViT encoder~\cite{dosovitskiy2020image} that is later fine-tuned for rPPG signal regression.
-However, rPPG-MAE relies on an input in the form of a spatio-temporal map (STMap), which requires an additional preprocessing step.
-This transformation may lead to the loss of fine-grained details, and overall performance can be affected by this conversion process.
-Different from previous works, we propose an rPPG estimation framework based on a self-supervised ViT that directly captures periodic signals from raw facial videos.
-Our method adopts the training paradigm of VideoMAE~\cite{tong2022videomae} during the pre-training stage to enhance the representational capacity of the encoder.
-Furthermore, to better capture the characteristics of physiological signals, we integrate frequency-domain loss functions into the MAE framework and introduce a periodic masking strategy.
+To achieve reliable rPPG estimation across diverse environments and subjects, enhancing the representational capacity of the model is essential.
+While contrastive learning does not require labeled data, it often incurs high computational costs.
+Furthermore, contrastive learning primarily focuses on relationships between samples rather than intrinsic data properties, limiting its effectiveness for robust rPPG representation learning.
+Instead, several recent studies~\citep{shao2023tranphys, liu2024rppg} have explored MAE-based pre-training for the rPPG domain.
+Liu et al.~\citep{liu2024rppg} proposed rPPG-MAE, which pre-trains a vanilla ViT encoder using spatio-temporal maps (STMaps)~\citep{niu2019rhythmnet} and subsequently fine-tunes it for rPPG signal regression.
+However, rPPG-MAE operates on STMaps as input, requiring additional preprocessing steps that may discard fine-grained spatio-temporal information and adversely affect physiological signal estimation performance.
+In contrast to previous works, we focus on learning rPPG-specific representations directly from raw facial videos in a self-supervised manner.
+Rather than adapting MAE as a generic pre-training tool, we redesign the MAE framework to explicitly account for the periodic and physiological characteristics of rPPG signals.
+Specifically, our method adopts the VideoMAE training paradigm~\citep{tong2022videomae} while incorporating rPPG-oriented inductive biases, including a periodic masking strategy and frequency-domain constraints.
+These domain-specific modifications enable our model to learn physiologically meaningful periodic representations that encode both temporal dynamics and frequency characteristics during pre-training, thereby facilitating robust rPPG estimation under diverse and unseen data distributions.